spyphyz/curve_fit/README.md

 Also trying out sherpa, powerlaw, pyspeckit, and astropy model fit to continuum - these still need variable amounts of work to get them functioning properly.

 It would be nice to figure out how to automate these processes - ?scikit-learn

+I'm new to this GitHub business, so bear with me if I get it wrong!